nada401/brewing-knowledge/docs/index.markdown

 We also see impressive improvements for the middle 20-80% group of beginners, while the top 20% of beginners has the least amount of improvement and the earliest plateau.
 Although the trends on improvements closely match each other, we can see that users on RateBeer perform worse than those on BeerAdvocate.
-A possible explanation that we would like to explore is that RateBeer has a more international community (**put actual numbers**), which might translate into a poorer vocabulary on average.
+A possible explanation that we would like to explore is that RateBeer has a more international community, which might translate into a poorer vocabulary on average.
 This brings us to performing an analysis of the metric per country.

 <div class="image-switcher" style="text-align: left;">
   <select id="imageSelector3" onchange="switchImage('imageSelector3', 'displayedImage3')">